SimVascular/svFSIplus/Code/Source/README.md

 3) Direct calls to the VTK API replaces the custom code used to read/write VTK format files
 4) Uses 0-based indexing into arrays

+What was not converted
+1) Shells
+2) NURBS
+3) Immersed Boundary

 The following sections describe how the C++ implementation is organized and how it replicates the data structures and flow of control of the Fortran implementation.
 Some important details of the C++ implementation will also be discussed.

 <!--- ====================================================================================================================== --->